-Severe acute alcoholic hepatitis commonly requires hospitalization, often in an ICU, to facilitate enteral feeding (which can help manage nutritional deficiencies) and to manage specific complications (eg, infection, bleeding from esophageal varices, specific nutritional deficiencies, Wernicke encephalopathy, Korsakoff psychosis, electrolyte abnormalities, portal hypertension, ascites, portosystemic encephalopathy—see elsewhere in The Manual).
+Severe acute alcoholic hepatitis commonly requires hospitalization, often in an intensive care unit, to facilitate enteral feeding (which can help manage nutritional deficiencies) and to manage specific complications (eg, infection, bleeding from esophageal varices, specific nutritional deficiencies, Wernicke encephalopathy, Korsakoff psychosis, electrolyte abnormalities, portal hypertension, ascites, portosystemic encephalopathy—see elsewhere in THE MANUAL ).

-Corticosteroids (eg, prednisolone 40 mg/day po for 4 wk, followed by tapered doses) improve outcome in patients who have severe acute alcoholic hepatitis and who do not have infection, GI bleeding, renal failure, or pancreatitis.
+Corticosteroids (eg, prednisolone 40 mg/day orally for 4 weeks, followed by tapered doses) improve outcome in patients who have severe acute alcoholic hepatitis (Maddrey discriminant function ≥ 32) and who do not have infection, gastrointestinal bleeding, renal failure, or pancreatitis (1).

-Risk of alcoholic liver disease increases markedly in men if they ingest > 40 g, particularly > 80 g, of alcohol/day (eg, about 2 to 8 cans of beer, about 3 to 6 glasses of wine or hard liquor) for > 10 yr; risk increases markedly in women if they ingest about half that amount.
+Risk of alcoholic liver disease increases markedly in men if they ingest > 40 g, particularly > 80 g, of alcohol/day (eg, about 2 to 8 cans of beer, about 3 to 6 glasses of wine, or 3 to 6 shots of hard liquor) for > 10 years; risk increases markedly in women if they ingest about half that amount.

 Screen patients using the CAGE questionnaire, and when in doubt about the patient's alcohol consumption, consider asking family members.